Meet the artist - Sat 14 July 11 to 1pm

 My work will be a mixture of print and paint.
 I hope to include not only work that I have already completed, such as the Red Barn Murder Series, but also new work, not yet conceived.
 It is the joy of making images that brings me back to art.
 I would hope to give visitors something to make them smile, and something to make them think.
 Maybe something to make them laugh.

-The Elizabethan Muse - A concert of lute songs, instrumental music and poetry readings that reflect the time and temperament of the Elizabethan and early Jacobean eras.
-Acclaimed soprano Rosamund Walton will be joining the early music trio Hexachordia to provide a programme both inspiring and entertaining.
+English and Spanish sixteenth-century songs and instrumental music inspired by the famous Armada Portrait of Elizabeth I. Critically-acclaimed soprano Rosamund Walton will be joining the early music trio Hexachordia to provide a programme both inspiring and entertaining.

 Find out more on www.hexachordia.com

 Linda Adcock, Lucy Bell, Michael Checketts, Kay Edwards, Chris Glanville, Paul Hawdon, Ronald Hellen, Melvyn King, Mary Millar Watt, M J Mott, Daphne Sandham, Ivy Smith, Robin Warnes, Joceline Wickham

 On the 25th July there will be a day of activities in the gallery.
 In the morning there will be a demonstration of linocut printing by Ivy Smith from 11.30am to 12.30pm.
 In the afternoon there will be a group presentation and talk about the history and influence of the RA Schools.
 Those taking part will be Ivy Smith, Paul Hawdon, Daphne Sandham, Melvyn King and Ronald Hellen.

 There will be other activties during the exhibition.Ronald Hellen will be doing a drawing demonstration in the gallery on Sat 21 July 2pm to 5pm.
 Daphne Sandham will be giving a demonstration of monotypes and colour separation without a press on the afternoon of 26th July from 2 to 5pm.